 Health insurance is a major concern for retired folks.
+Healthcare costs can dramatically outpace inflation.
 Once a person reaches 65, he or she is eligible for Medicare which can be quite costly.
 In most cases, Medicare becomes the primary health insurance.